 note: adopted 1975

-Senegal name: "Pincez Tous vos Koras, Frappez les Balafons" (Pluck Your Koras, Strike the Balafons)
+name: "Pincez Tous vos Koras, Frappez les Balafons" (Pluck Your Koras, Strike the Balafons)

 lyrics/music: Leopold Sedar SENGHOR/Herbert PEPPER